 The next mature AI-native repo will not stop at workflow rules, harnesses, and evals.
 It will also include a durable product artifact that says what the software is actually supposed to do.

-That's the role of a product behavior contract.
+That's the role of a behavior spec.

 The format is open source.
 The PBC viewer lets you browse structured contracts in the browser.
 And Stewie is the product built to help teams generate and maintain that contract from real code.